 Tip-overs are far from being a problem that occurs only with dressers and bookcases.
 A full 65 percent of all tip-over fatalities involve large-screen televisions.
 Did you know that the force exerted by a falling TV can be thousands of pounds?
 It’s like being hit by an NFL lineman.
 Imagine that happening to your four-year-old.

 The most common injuries when a tip-over happens, as you might expect, are head injuries.
 Two-thirds of all tip-over injuries happen to toddlers, and, sadly, fatalities are extremely concentrated in the age group of children under ten.
-Of all tip-over deaths, 84 percent of them fall in this group.
+Of all furniture tip over deaths, 84 percent of them fall in this group.

 We hope we have your attention with the statistics above and that you will employ the following suggestions in preventing a tip-over tragedy in your home: